ImgBotApp/ci.swissuplabs.com/readme.md

     php artisan migrate
     php artisan app:setup

-    # 6. install npm modules (omit `--production` key if you are frontend developer)
+    # 6. install npm modules (if you are frontend developer)
-    npm install --production
+    npm install

     # 7. run the site (skip this step if you have a ready to use webserver)
     php artisan serve